AdamByerly/HVCsEnableAGD/imagenet_prep_scripts/README.md

  6. Download: Training bounding box annotations (Task 1 & 2 only).
 20MB.
      MD5: 9271167e2176350e65cfe4e546f14b17

-Move all 3 files into a base working directory of your choice.
+Download all 3 files into a base working directory of your choice.
 All of the steps below will be relative to this base working directory.
 And when examples show `[base working directory]`, replace that with the directory you chose.

 ## Step 2: Create Bounding Boxes CSV
 First, you will need to extract the contents of the file you downloaded that is named "ILSVRC2012_bbox_train_v2.tar.gz" into a sub directory of the base working directory called "bboxes".